Carlos Bovill: Career

-In 1900 he was commissioned as a 2nd Lieutenant in the Lancashire Artillery Militia.
+In 1900 he was commissioned as a second lieutenant in the Lancashire Royal Garrison Artillery Militia.
 He was then posted to Gibraltar and India (until 1911), when he returned to England.

 In 1914 he was promoted to captain in the Royal Garrison Artillery where he was an artillery observer in No. 6 Squadron Royal Flying Corps.
 In 1915 he qualified as an observer.
 He was a General Staff Officer in the RGA between April 1915 to October 1916.
 During the Battle of the Somme in 1916 he commanded No. 1 Kite Balloon Squadron.
 He was promoted to Major in the RFC and as temporary Lieutenant-Colonel in September 1916.

 In September 1916 he went to the Kite Balloon Training School, which was based at the Royal Naval Air Service (RNAS) in Roehampton, to obtain his Balloon Officer qualification.
 At the end of 1916 until 1918 he was based in Egypt, finally commanded the 6th Balloon Wing in the Middle East.
 He obtained his pilot wings in October 1918 with the No 5 Fighting School at Heliopolis.

 At the end of the war, he returned to the Royal Garrison Artillery as Lieutenant-Colonel and left the army in January 1920.

-He was awarded an OBE 'In recognition of distinguished services rendered during the War' in the 1919 Birthday Honours (OBE).
+He was appointed OBE 'In recognition of distinguished services rendered during the War' in the 1919 Birthday Honours (OBE).
 He was made an Officer of the Ordre de St. Saveur (Order of the Redeemer) by Alexander of Greece.